The best and worst times to have Laser Eye Surgery

 If you have a dry eye condition

-Post-op dry eye occurs as the LASIK procedure disrupts the nerves on the outer surface of the eye, resulting in a decreased sensitivity and a period of reduced tear production.
-But don’t give up hope just yet, ReLEx SMILE—a new and revolutionary key-hole procedure—aims to make this a thing of the past.
+Post-op dry eye occurs as the procedure disrupts the nerves on the outer surface of the eye, resulting in a decreased sensitivity and a period of reduced tear production.
+But this is only typically the case for LASIK and older procedures, and so all is not lost for dry eye sufferers.

-When you’re at the end of your tether
+The good times: When you’re at the end of your tether